reactivemarkets/desktop/docs/cli/devtools/README.md

 # devTools

-Open a dev tools window for the given identifier.
+Open a Developer Tools window for the given identifier.

 ## Parameters